 If you own a website and are working with a developer, please ask for the developer’s assistance in managing these settings.

 For a better translation experience, activate the WPML Translation Editor.
-To do this, go to WPML -> Translation Management page and click on the tab titled Multilingual Content Setup.
-In the section titled How to translate posts and pages, check the Use the translation editor option and click on the Save button.
+To do this, go to the WPML -> Settings page.
+There, check the Use the translation editor option under the How to translate posts and pages section and click Save.

 This example demonstrates the steps for creating a simple slider: